38 Free Promissory Note Templates & Forms (Word | PDF)

 In principle loan agreements and promissory notes serve the same aim.
 They are instruments detailing a transaction between one who has borrowed (borrower) and Lender

 A promissory note is a note issued by the borrower to the lender agreeing to pay money advanced to him/her.
 It’s a simple document with few details like; the amount of the loan, interest rate, maturity date and in case of default, penalty, and late fee charges.
-A promissory note is issued and signed by only one party informing another of the intention to pay a specified amount at a later specified date, unlike a loan agreement which has to be signed by the lender and borrower.
+This note is issued and signed by only one party informing another of the intention to pay a specified amount at a later specified date, unlike a loan agreement which has to be signed by the lender and borrower.
 It’s a one-sided document.

 A loan agreement, on the other hand, is a contract between the lender and the borrower.it details the terms and conditions of the loan.
 It’s more detailed than the promissory note

 A loan agreement imposes an obligation on both parties that is why it’s signed by both parties.
-The borrower is supposed to state the purpose the loan is will be used for.
+The borrower is supposed to state the purpose the loan will be used for.
 It’s a more complex document compared to a promissory note.

 Types of Promissory Note

-Below are the various types of promissory note;-
+Below are the various types of promissory note:

-Demand promissory note: The maker of this note can pay at any time.
+• Demand promissory note: The maker of this note can pay at any time.
 There is no specified time of payment.
 Due to the lack of a fixed repayment date, borrowers can take advantage to prolong the repayment date.
 This type is used for small loans.

-Due on a specific date: This is a note with a specific date of payment.
+• Due on a specific date: This is a note with a specific date of payment.
 The date is definite and fixed.

-Installment payment promissory note: This is a note where the amount is payable in equal repayments amounts over a period of time.
+• Installment payment promissory note: This is a note where the amount is payable in equal repayments amounts over a period of time.
 The equal repayments amounts are agreed upon beforehand and the date of repayment for each is also fixed.

-Interest bearing promissory note: This is a note on which the issuer and the payee agree on a specific interest rate.
+• Interest bearing promissory note: This is a note on which the issuer and the payee agree on a specific interest rate.
 On payment, the payee pays both the principal amount and the interest.

-Posted dated promissory note: This is a note which has a future date of payment.
+• Posted dated promissory note: This is a note which has a future date of payment.
 The note can be issued in January but its due date will be in May.

-Inland promissory note: This is a note issued within the same country.
+• Inland promissory note: This is a note issued within the same country.
 Both the issuer and the payee are in the same country.

-Foreign promissory note: This is a note whereby the drawer and the payee are from/in different countries.
+• Foreign promissory note: This is a note whereby the drawer and the payee are from/in different countries.

 Uses of a Promissory Note

-A promissory note can be used in various ways as listed below:
+It can be used in various ways as listed below:

 • The payee can use it to pay his own debt or use it in a bank as collateral.